-North Carolina recognizes three political parties: The Democratic Party, the Libertarian Party, and the Republican Party.
+North Carolina recognizes four political parties: The Democratic Party, the Green Party, the Libertarian Party, and the Republican Party.
 A voter may choose one political party or can decide not to register with a political party.
 If a voter does not register with a political party, the voter will be registered as unaffiliated.

 In a general election, voters may vote for the candidate(s) of their choice, regardless of party.
 North Carolina does not allow straight-ticket voting (also called straight-party voting).